-10. Add a new native plant species to your garden.
+1. Add a new native plant species to your garden.
 You just can’t have too many good hummingbird plants in your garden or yard.
 Take an inventory of your existing offerings and consult a source of hummingbird plant information for ideas on what to add next.
 Good sources include plant charts in Enjoying Hummingbirds More, and Creating Your Backyard Bird Garden.
-Both titles are part of the BWD backyard booklet series, which you can find in our online store.
+Both titles are part of the BWD backyard booklet series, which you can find at RedStartBirding.com, our online store.

-5. Replace old feeders.
+6. Replace old feeders.
 Don’t want to waste good nail polish and elbow grease on rehabilitating your tired, old hummingbird feeders?
 Don’t be a cheapskate.
 Go buy some new feeders.
-This time, get durable, heavy plastic feeders.
+This time, get durable glass or heavy plastic feeders.
 Make sure they are designed for easy filling and that they come apart for easy cleaning.
-If you still insist on getting El Cheapo feeders, start saving now to buy a new batch of feeders next spring.

-3. Add a mister to your yard.
-A mister is a small-hosed attachment for your regular garden hose.
-With the hose turned on to just a trickle, the mister, with its pinhole openings, shoots a fine spray, or mist, into the air.
+8. Add a mister to your yard.
+A mister is a small attachment for your regular garden hose.
+With the hose turned on, the mister, with its pinhole openings, shoots a fine spray or mist into the air.
 Hummingbirds, like all birds, will regularly bathe if a ready supply of water is at hand.
 But a mister in action is too much to resist!
 Hummingbirds love to fly through the fine spray until they are thoroughly soaked, at which point they zip off to a handy preening perch.
 Misters are available at hardware stores, lawn and garden centers, specialty bird stores, and by mail order.

-2. Don’t remove those spider webs.
-Hummingbirds use spider web as a main ingredient in their nests.
+9. Don’t remove those spider webs.
+Hummingbirds use spider web as a primary construction material in their nest building.
 Strands of spider web hold the nest together and to the branch upon which it is built.
 But wait, there’s more!
 Hummingbirds also love to steal insects from spider webs.
 Insects are an important source of protein for hummingbirds, and they’ll get them any way they can.
 How convenient for hummingbirds to have spider webs do the catching for them.